 Matt Warner – See Willard Erastus Christianson

-Frank J. Wattron – When Navajo County, Arizona was first formed in 1895, Commodore Perry Owens was appointed as its first sheriff, and beneath him worked Deputy Frank J. Wattron, a former school teacher and editor.
-However, during the first sheriff’s election the following year, Owens moved on and his deputy, Frank Wattron was elected to the post in 1896.
-In December, 1899, the Navajo County Courthouse was holding one of its most notable prisoners, a murderer named George Smiley.
-The killer was sentenced to be the first person executed in Navajo County, on December 8, 1899.
+Frank J. Wattron – When Navajo County, Arizona, was first formed in 1895, Commodore Perry Owens was appointed as its first sheriff, and beneath him worked Deputy Frank J. Wattron, a former school teacher and editor.
+However, during the first sheriff’s election the following year, Owens moved on, and his deputy, Frank Wattron was elected to the post in 1896.
+In December 1899, the Navajo County Courthouse held one of its most notable prisoners, a murderer named George Smiley.
+The killer was sentenced to be the first person executed in Navajo County on December 8, 1899.
 Wattron, goaded by his friends, issued a “novel” invitation, professionally printed on gilt-bordered paper, to what was quickly looking to be a “social affair.”
-However, when a reporter got a hold of the invitation, he wired it to the Associated Press and there soon hundreds of protesting letters regarding the sheriff’s poor sense of humor.
+However, when a reporter got a hold of the invitation, he wired it to the Associated Press.
+There were soon hundreds of protesting letters regarding the sheriff’s poor sense of humor.
 Reprimanded for his flippancy, Smiley was granted a month’s reprieve.
 However, the killer finally went to the gallows on January 8, 1900.

 John Joshua (J.J.)
-Webb (1847-1882) – Both an lawman and an outlaw, Webb served as a Dodge City, Kansas Deputy Marshal before moving on to Las Vegas, New Mexico.
-There, he served as a “crooked lawman” when the Dodge City Gang was in control.
+Webb (1847-1882) – Both a lawman and an outlaw, Webb served as a Dodge City, Kansas Deputy Marshal before moving on to Las Vegas, New Mexico.
+He served as a “crooked lawman” when the Dodge City Gang was in control.

-Duval West (1861-1949) – Starting out as a prospector and a cowboy, West later became a U.S. Deputy Marshal in Texas.
-He fought the Bill Whitley Gang after the in the “Great Harwood Train Robbery” in 1888.
+Duval West (1861-1949) – Starting as a prospector and a cowboy, West later became a U.S. Deputy Marshal in Texas.
+He fought the Bill Whitley Gang after the “Great Harwood Train Robbery” in 1888.
 Later, he became a lawyer and a federal judge.

 Ben Wheeler – See Ben A. Robertson

 Harry Cornwall Wheeler (1875-1925) – The son of an army officer, Wheeler was born in Florida and grew up on a series of army posts.
-After serving in the Spanish American War as a Rough Rider he was transferred to the Arizona Territory.
+After serving in the Spanish American War as a Rough Rider, he was transferred to the Arizona Territory.
 He worked briefly as a miner in Tombstone before joining the Arizona Rangers in 1903.
-An expert marksman, he soon obtained the rank of captain and replaced Thomas Rynning who resigned in March, 1907.
-Wheeler, who had served the rangers at every rank, brought discipline and idealism to the group which he continued to command until the Arizona Rangers were disbanded in 1909.
-Later, he was elected sheriff of Cochise County, and during a 1917 labor dispute at the Bisbee copper mines he led the group responsible for the “Bisbee Deportation,” where nearly twelve hundred strikers and sympathizers were forcibly removed from the area.
-During the First World War Wheeler reached the rank of captain in the U.S. Army.
-After the war he was defeated for the Cochise County sheriff’s office in 1922, and he drifted from job to job until his death in 1925 from pneumonia.
+An expert marksman, he soon obtained the rank of captain and replaced Thomas Rynning, who resigned in March 1907.
+Wheeler, who had served the rangers at every rank, brought discipline and idealism to the group he continued to command until the Arizona Rangers were disbanded in 1909.
+Later, he was elected sheriff of Cochise County.
+During a 1917 labor dispute at the Bisbee copper mines, he led the group responsible for the “Bisbee Deportation,” where nearly 1,200 strikers and sympathizers were forcibly removed from the area.
+During the First World War, Wheeler reached the rank of captain in the U.S. Army.
+After the war, he was defeated for the Cochise County sheriff’s office in 1922, and he drifted from job to job until his death in 1925 from pneumonia.
 He is buried in Bisbee, Arizona.

-Chauncey “Cap” Belden Whitney (1842-1873) – One of Ellsworth, Kansas‘ earliest settlers, Whitney arrived in 1867, the same year the town was established by the railroad.
-He left Ellsworth on several expeditions against the Indians and in 1868 fought at the celebrated Battle of Beecher Island.
-The following year he was elected first lieutenant of a militia company which manned a blockhouse near Ellsworth to guard against Indian depredations.
+Chauncey “Cap” Belden Whitney (1842-1873) – One of Ellsworth, Kansas’ earliest settlers, Whitney arrived in 1867, the same year the town was established by the railroad.
+He left Ellsworth on several expeditions against the Indians and, in 1868, fought at the celebrated Battle of Beecher Island.
+The following year he was elected the first lieutenant of a militia company that manned a blockhouse near Ellsworth to guard against Indian depredations.
 In 1871, he became Ellsworth’s constable and built the city’s first jail.
-In 1872, he became the county sheriff and on August 18,1873, he was killed by Billy Thompson who claimed he fired his bun by accident.
+In 1872, he became the county sheriff, and on August 18, 1873, he was killed by Billy Thompson, who claimed he fired his bun by accident.

 William “Billy” Wilson – See David L Anderson

 William “Bill” R. Wren – The owner of a large cattle spread in Lampasas County, Texas, Bill befriended a man named Pinckney Calhoun (Pink) Higgins, who was in a bloody feud with neighboring ranchers – the Horrell brothers.
 Wren lent his assistance to Higgins, soon becoming his chief lieutenant.
-In June, 1877, a gunfight between the two factions broke out in the streets of Lampasas, leaving three men dead and Wren severely wounded.
-Afterwards, Wren signed a truce at the urging of Texas Ranger, Major John B. Jones, and later used his gun only on the side of the law as a county sheriff.
+In June 1877, a gunfight between the two factions broke out in the streets of Lampasas, leaving three men dead and Wren severely wounded.
+Afterward, Wren signed a truce at the urging of Texas Ranger Major John B. Jones and later used his gun only on the side of the law as a county sheriff.

 W.W.
 “Boss” Wright (18??-1856) – Nevada County, California Sheriff.
-He was killed in the line of duty by citizens when they mistakenly thought he was an escaped convict on November 3, 1856.
+Citizens killed him in the line of duty when they mistakenly thought he was an escaped convict on November 3, 1856.